dewi-alliance/helium-etl-lite/README.md

 # Helium Blockchain ETL Lite

-**This tool is still under development.
-This is an alpha release for testing**

 A "Light" ETL for the Helium blockchain.
 A lower resource-intensive option to Helium's [full ETL](https://github.com/helium/blockchain-etl/)

 This tool is best suited for collecting new data on the blockchain as it's happening versus historical data.
 You should probably use the full ETL if you need historical data.